 You may choose to hire someone to cater your event.
-A few factors to consider include budget, event formality, length of event, number of guests and venue facilities such as kitchen and equipment.
+A few factors to consider include budget, event formality, length of event, number of guests and venue facilities i.e. kitchen.
 Choosing a caterer that follows healthy and sustainable practices is important for reducing impact on the environment as well as supporting the health and wellbeing of participants.